 If you have hundreds and thousands of landing pages and blog posts, broken links are inevitable but you need to keep them under control to provide a delightful experience to your visitors.
 You can use the Google Search Console tool to check and locate the broken links on your website.
 After identifying, either add a redirect link or replace it or simply remove it to reduce the bounce rate.

 20 – Create an Intuitive 404 Error Page

 A 404 page or an “error page” or “Page Not Found” page indicates that the URL path (the website page) provides no information.
 It is often due to a broken link or if someone moved the content to a new website URL and so on.
 But all of this doesn’t matter to the visitor as they just exit the website after a 404 page comes up on the screen.
 What can you do?

 Design your 404 landing page in a way that helps the visitor.
 You can include a search bar on this page along with a CTA to take visitors to the homepage, Contact Us page, and some other useful pages that are working fine.

 Bounce rate is a key metric in digital marketing and tells a lot about the user experience.
 You can’t ignore this metric as it has a direct impact on conversions and SEO.
 While there is no single way to magically lower your bounce rate, exit-intent popups are definitely helpful in significantly lowering bounce rates.

 Keep all the points in mind while optimizing your website and use competent software to track your performance.
-Picreel can help you with A/B testing and boost your lead generation plus conversions to bring down the bounce rate.
+Picreel popup builder can help you with A/B testing and boost your lead generation plus conversions to bring down the bounce rate.
 Also, make sure you analyze your website from time to time using tools provided by Google.
 So, ready to bounce back?
 Let us know about your strategies as well!